The Learning Lab

 6. Practice Your Strengths

 Practice your strengths.
-Just because Luka Doncic is an amazing NBA basketball player today, doesn’t mean that he skips practice (Go Mavs!).
-He works every day to improve his strengths so his team has a better chance of winning games to come.
 You should never feel that you have done enough.
 Continue to practice your own strengths, get creative in how you’re using these soft skills, and don’t lose sight of why these skills are so important.
 One way you can practice your soft skills is to set one goal for yourself at the beginning of each month.
 For example, I set a goal to emulate adaptability to my team this month.
-Normally, August is when the Talent Development team at allsynx determines all projects for the next year.
-This can be very overwhelming to team members, so and I felt that by practicing my strength in adaptability,
+Determine a goal based on what you know is relevant for the month you’re in.
+This will help drive your motivation to reach that goal and develop your soft skill.

 7. Don’t Shut Down